strategineer/personal-website/content/bin/rpg/xmooks/rules.md

 Hexes contain an obvious feature (something the PCs will encounter) and a Hidden Feature (something the PCs might encounter if they search the hex, spend time there, or visit multiple times).

 Test for a random encounter every 6 hours or whenever the PCs make a lot of noise or do something that's likely to attract attention.
-Usually, that's a 1 on a `d6`.
+Usually, that's a 1 on a {{< rpg_roll "1d6" >}}.

 Roll for the weather each day.